This section covers extensions to your cluster that do not come as part as Kubernetes itself.

 In addition to the CNI plugin installed on the nodes for implementing the Kubernetes network

-model, Kubernetes also requires the container runtimes to provide a loopback interface lo
+model, Kubernetes also requires the container runtimes to provide a loopback interface lo, which

 is used for each sandbox (pod sandboxes, vm sandboxes, ...).